freebytes/FlashMessage/ReadMe.md

 ## Setting Up FlashMessage

+### Installing

+You can grab the package from https://www.nuget.org/packages/FlashMessage/ if you want to install using NuGet in your C# Project.

 ### Update \_ViewImports.cshtml for Tag Helper

 Your \_ViewImports.cshtml file must contain the following for the Razor Page to be able to replace the <flash></flash> tags.